Econify/generative-ts/README.md

 });

 const response = await llama3.sendRequest({
-  prompt: "Brief History of NY Mets:"
+  $prompt:"Brief History of NY Mets:"
   // all other OpenAI ChatCompletion options available here (Groq uses the OpenAI ChatCompletion API for all the models it hosts)
 });